cagov/caldata-mdsa-training/docs/code/ci-cd.md

 ## Continuous Deployment (CD)

 Continuous Deployment (CD) in most MDSA projects is usually pretty simple.
-We do not typically build any applications or deploy any cloud resources.
+We typically do not build any applications or deploy cloud resources.
 Instead, whatever is in the `main` branch is considered "production", and our dbt projects and docs are built using that.